luzbel/chip_wokwiscope/README.md

+# Wokwi Scope Chip in Rust

-# Wokwi Framebuffer Chip in Rust example
+Based on Wokwi Framebuffer Chip in Rust example

 To build: